 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.

-- Take imipramine exactly as your doctor has told you to.
-It can cause drowsiness so your doctor may advise you to take a small dose to begin with, and then to gradually increase it as your body gets used to the medicine.
+- Take trazodone exactly as your doctor has told you to.
+It can cause drowsiness so your doctor may advise you to take a smaller dose to begin with, and then to increase it as your body gets used to the medicine.

-- You may feel that imipramine is not working for you straightaway.
-It can take a week or two after starting these tablets before the effect begins to build up, and 4-6 weeks before you feel the full benefit.
+- You may feel that trazodone is not working for you straightaway.
+It can take a week or two after starting it before the effect begins to build up, and 4-6 weeks before you feel the full benefit.
 It is important that you do not stop taking it after a week or so, thinking it is not helping.

 - If you drink alcohol, ask your doctor for advice.
-Your doctor is likely to recommend you do not drink alcohol while you are on this medicine.
-It will increase the risk of side-effects, such as feeling sleepy.
+Your doctor is likely to recommend that you do not drink alcohol while you are on trazodone, as it increases the risk of side-effects, such as feeling sleepy.

-- Your doctor will ask you to carry on taking imipramine even after you feel better.
-This is to help stop your depression from returning.
+- If you are taking trazodone for depression, your doctor may ask you to carry on taking it even after you feel better.
+This is to help stop the depression from returning.
 It is normal for a course of treatment to last for around six months after your symptoms have eased.

-- Continue to take imipramine unless your doctor tells you otherwise.
+- Continue to take trazodone unless your doctor tells you otherwise.
 Stopping treatment suddenly can sometimes cause problems and your doctor may want you to reduce your dose gradually if this is necessary.

 |Feeling dizzy or faint||Getting up more slowly may help.
 If you begin to feel faint, sit down until the feeling passes|